Lough Neagh: What does future hold for UK's largest freshwater lake?

 Some traders blamed the effect of those bans for putting them out of business.

-Anglers have been advised to "catch and release" fish that have been within Lough Neagh because of the risk the algae poses.
+Anglers have been advised to catch and release fish that have been within Lough Neagh because of the risk the algae poses.

 The bloom was the result of settled weather, invasive species and water pollution mostly due to agriculture.